- Share your observations

 Snow Trillium (Trillium nivale)

-Snow Trillium (Trillium nivale), a State Threatened plant, is found in hardwood forests, sometimes second-growth, often adjacent to rivers or streams.
+Snow Trillium (Trillium nivale), a Wisconsin Threatened plant, is found in hardwood forests, sometimes second-growth, often adjacent to rivers or streams.
 Blooming occurs late March through late April; fruiting occurs throughout April.
 The optimal identification period for this species is late March through late April.

 - Distinguishing characteristics: Leaves and petals obtuse to subacute.